 4. Focus on Self-Improvement

 If you find yourself constantly comparing yourself to others, it’s time to focus on self-improvement.
-You’ll never succeed if your entire mindset revolves around everyone else’s success.
+You’ll never succeed if your entire mindset or mental health revolves around everyone else’s success.
 Take some time to read some books.
 No, they don’t have to be self-help books.
 Maybe you read something to learn a new skill.
 Or you read a book about a topic you know nothing about.
 You never know when those reads will come in handy.

 Self-improvement can also include finding time to meditate, exercise, and mindful eating.
 Focus on being better than the person you were yesterday.
 No need to compete with co-workers, classmates, siblings, or anyone else.
 Their success is out of your control.
 What you can control is your own success.
 How far you go.
 How much you push.
 What effort you put in.
 And how long you persevere.
 Instead of comparing yourself to others, focus on making yourself better than you’ve ever been.
 Become the person you aspire to be rather than some knock-off of another person.

 5. Express Gratitude for What You Have